People-first language: History

+Some advocacy groups and organizations such as Autism Speaks, The Arc and Disability Is Natural support using people-first language.

 Rationale

-The Sapir–Whorf hypothesis is the basis for ideologically motivated linguistic prescriptivism.
-The hypothesis states that language use significantly shapes perceptions of the world, and forms ideological preconceptions.

 In people-first language, preconceptions judged to be negative are thought to arise from placing the name of the condition before the term "person" or "people", such as "white person" or "Jewish people".
 Proponents of people-first language argue that this places an undue focus on the condition, which distracts from the humanity of the members of the community of people with the condition.

 A 2008 experiment researched teenagers' perception of epilepsy with respect to people-first language.
 Teenagers from a summer camp were divided into two groups.
 One group was asked questions using the term "people with epilepsy", and the other group was asked using the term "epileptics", with questions including "Do you think that people with epilepsy/epileptics have more difficulties at school?" and "Do you have prejudice toward people with epilepsy/epileptics?"
 The study showed that the teenagers had higher "stigma perception" on the Stigma Scale of Epilepsy when hearing the phrase "epileptics" as opposed to "people with epilepsy".